Wintersturm/Wintersturm/README.md

 - 👋 Hi, I’m @Wintersturm
-- 👀 I’m interested in learning, working together on projects, brainstorming and exchange of ideas
+- 👀 I’m interested in learning new programming languages and methods, working together on projects, brainstorming and exchange of ideas
 - 🌱 I’m currently learning Java, HTML/CSS
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me: Insta @vicandmousse